pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Rabbit.md

 #### Native multiplication etc. support

-The Rabbit has a number of nice features not found in the Z80 series, (at least not in the offical version), such as multiplication.
+The Rabbit has a number of nice features not found in the Z80 series, (at least not in the official version), such as multiplication.
 This is not still used since it requires alterations to the compiler.

+Several differences between the R2000 and Z80/Z180 opcodes exist.
+Summarised by Section 19 in [this document](https://github.com/z88dk/techdocs/blob/master/rabbit/r2k-0190069_p.pdf).

 #### Persistent storage (flash)